-The number of Board members elected to the Programme Monitoring and Evaluation Committee at the June meeting of the Board will be three (3).
+The number of Board members elected to the Programme Monitoring and Evaluation Committee at the June meeting of the Board will be two (2) (with more than two being encouraged where possible).
 At its first meeting, the Committee will elect a Chairperson and decide whether to co-opt additional members.
 The members may co-opt up to three (3) additional members.
 If vacancies arise on the Committee during the year, the remaining members may co-opt other members to fill vacancies.
 Given the nature of the work on the PM&E Committee which involves organisational learning, a degree of continuity of service on this Committee is recognised as valuable.
 It is therefore recommended that people joining this Committee should be willing to serve on it for more than one year.